 On property taxes

-We see the impact of all this growth and expansion reflected in property tax revenue growth.
+We see the impact of all this growth and expansion reflected in property tax revenue growth, shown on page 284.
 A rapidly growing city will naturally expand upward and outward, creating new property tax revenue for city government.

 We see that property taxes (largest revenue source) more than doubled over the last 10 years vs. virtually every other revenue source which grew more modestly.
-Sales taxes, the second largest, grew less than 40% over the same period.
+Sales taxes, the second largest, grew “only” 63% over the same period.

 The swift growth in property taxes is likely due to a combo of appreciation + expansion.

-Appreciation probably accounts for the remaining 60% of property tax growth, because individual consumption (sales taxes) wouldn’t increase with appreciation.
-You don’t (generally) buy more stuff just because your house value went up.
+Appreciation probably accounts for the remaining ~40% of property tax growth, because individual consumption (sales taxes) wouldn’t increase with appreciation.
+You don’t (generally) buy more stuff just because your property value went up.

-Lastly, we have a chart that shows the breakdown of taxable property value by property class, which gives an idea of Austin’s property tax distribution:
+Lastly, we have a chart on page 287 that shows the breakdown of taxable property value by property class (SFH, multifamily, commercial, etc), which gives an idea of Austin’s property tax distribution.

 On government operations

-The CAFR also gives us insight into local government operations, like FTE headcount for the last 10 years:
+The CAFR also gives us insight into local government operations, like FTE headcount for the last 10 years on page 299.

-Stats on a wide range of government services:
+Stats on a wide range of government services on pages 300-302.

 This helps shed light into how tax dollars are being spent.